MikeG621/YOGEME/Readme.txt

 Copyright © 2007- Michael Gaisser
 This program and related files are licensed under the Mozilla Public License.
-See MPL.txt for the full text.
-If for some reason MPL.txt was not distributed with this program, you can obtain the full text of the license at http://mozilla.org/MPL/2.0/.
+See License.txt for the full text.
+If for some reason License.txt was not distributed with this program, you can obtain the full text of the license at http://mozilla.org/MPL/2.0/.

 The Galactic Empire: Empire Reborn is Copyright © 2004- Tiberius Fel